gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 Typescript looks to compile all `.ts` and also `.tsx` (since we specified `"jsx: react"` in *tsconfig.json*) files.
 So let's convert our existing `.js` and `.jsx` files into `.ts` and `.tsx`.

-Change `src/languageProvider.jsx` to `src/languageProvider.tsx`
+Change `src/languageProvider.jsx` to `src/languageProvider.tsx`.

 If you're using an IDE like WebStorm or Visual Studio, you'll probably already start to see a ton of Typescript errors (stuff highlighted or underlined in red).
 Don't fret!
 This is actually a very good thing.
 We're getting told our code isn't *type-safe*.
-This means we might encounter `null` or `undefined` at runtime like we talked about at the very beginning; this let's us know that our app will probably misbehave at runtime.
+This means we might encounter `null` or `undefined` at runtime like we talked about at the very beginning.
+It's not a friendly user experience if our app misbehaves.

 In our case, we enabled `strict` mode in our `tsconfig.json` file, so our code won't even compile until we fix all the Typescript errors.
 This is awesome because this let's us squash bugs before the code executes in the browser.